 - You, the human reader who arrived via some link.
 Welcome.
 You probably came for one specific post.
 There’s a real chance the rest of the archive is also for you.
 Worth a look around.

-The site mixes engineering, ideas, sports (cricket primarily, with tennis and badminton when something’s rattling around), fitness, books, the occasional rant.
-I’m not segregating any of it.
-A real person doesn’t have one tag, and the through-line - that all of it comes out of the same brain on the same day - is what makes the whole thing useful as a record.
+The site mixes engineering, ideas, sports, travel, books, music, the occasional rant - when something’s rattling around in my head.
+I’m not segregating/curating any of it, as a real human doesn’t have one tag, and the through-line - that all of it comes out of the same brain on the same day - is what makes the whole thing useful as a record.

-I started in mechanical engineering, pivoted through computational science at Purdue, and have been writing software professionally since 2014: Nationwide, JPMorgan Chase, Amazon, Zillow.
+I started in Mechanical Engineering in India, pivoted through Computational Science at Purdue, and have been writing software professionally since 2014: Nationwide, JP Morgan Chase, Amazon, Zillow.
 That’s the resume version and it lives at /resume.
 The blog version is messier and more honest.

-What I’m trying to build here, on a decade-plus horizon, is something closer to Martin Fowler’s bliki than a personal-brand exercise.
+What I’m trying to build here, on a decade-plus horizon, is something closer to Martin Fowler’s bliki than a personal-brand exercise like Mark Seemann’s blog (both of which are great, by the way).
 An accumulating archive of how I actually think, with a curated layer on top once there’s enough material to curate.
 I’m not optimizing for traffic, comments, posting cadence, or SEO.
 I’m optimizing for one question: would future-me point someone at this post and say this is how I think?
 Posts that fail that test don’t get published, or get rewritten until they do.

 If that’s your kind of thing, head to the blog.
 If you want the professional snapshot, the resume covers it.